Learning how to potty train a toddler can be challenging. Take out the guesswork with these easy potty training tips and methods to follow.

 Maybe, like me, you don’t know when to start potty training, much less how.
 You want to review a few different ideas and see what sounds like a good fit for you and your child.

-Maybe yet, you’re convinced he shows all the signs of potty training readiness, and get frustrated when he won’t actually use it.
+You’re convinced he shows all the signs of readiness, and get frustrated when he won’t actually use it.
 Nothing you try is working and you don’t know what to do anymore.

 How to potty train a toddler

 Below are the tips I wish I knew when I was in your shoes.
-We’ll go over tactical ways to get your toddler to actually use the darn potty, as well as neat hacks to try when he simply refuses.
-But more important, I want you to focus more on your mindset about potty training, and the “big picture” goals you have for your toddler.
+We’ll go over tactical ways to get your toddler to actually use the darn potty, as well as neat hacks to try when he refuses.
+But more important, I want you to focus more on your mindset about potty training, and the “big picture” goals you have for him.

-Because at the end of the day, you want your toddler to be able to use the potty, right?
+Because at the end of the day, you want him to be able to use the potty, right?
 Well, spoiler alert: he will, no doubt.
 I have yet to see a kindergartener not use the toilet all by himself.
-So relax and stay calm, because successful potty training starts… with you.
+So, relax and stay calm, because successful potty training starts… with you.

 So, let’s get started!